Hamchin/Twitter-Notice-Manager/README.md

-# NoticeDB
+# Twitter-Notice-Manager

-Service for managing liked notifications in Twitter.
+Service for managing notifications in Twitter.

 ## API